AndresPaulino/parking-garage-report/README.md

 The script logs into Parkonect and automatically extracts all available accounts from the dropdown menu on the Monthly Count Report page.

-### 2. Batch Processing
+### 2. Batch Processing with Session Management

 Accounts are split into batches of 25.
 After each batch:
 - Browser is closed and restarted fresh
+- **Automatic re-login** to prevent session timeouts
 - Prevents memory leaks and connection issues
 - Ensures stability for overnight runs

-### 3. Browser Health Monitoring
+### 3. Multi-Layer Error Recovery

-The script monitors browser health and restarts when:
-- More than 45 minutes of uptime
+The script has multiple safety nets:

+**Top-Level Recovery:**
+- Catches any unhandled script crashes
+- Automatically retries up to 3 times
+- Cleans up browser resources before retry
+- Resumes from last saved progress

+**Batch-Level Recovery:**
+- Catches batch failures
+- Restarts browser and retries batch once
+- Continues to next batch if retry fails

+**Account-Level Recovery:**
+- Catches individual account failures
+- Tracks failed accounts in progress file
+- Recovers browser and continues to next account

+**Browser Health Monitoring:**
-- More than 300 operations completed
+- Tests browser responsiveness before operations
-- Memory usage exceeds 1.5GB (if psutil installed)
+- Restarts when needed (45 min uptime, 300 operations, or 1.5GB memory)
+- Verifies restart succeeded before continuing

 ### 4. Real-time Data Persistence

 After each account is processed:
 - Data is immediately written to Excel (one sheet per account)
+- Includes all 8 columns: date, start_time, end_time, entries, exits, manual_adjustments, net_movement, occupancy
 - JSON backup is updated with all data collected so far
 - Progress file is updated with completed account names
+- Failed accounts tracked separately

 ### 5. Resume Capability

 If the script stops or crashes:
-1. Run with `--resume` flag
+1. Run with `--resume` flag (or it auto-enables on retry)
 2. Loads previous progress from `automation_progress.json`
 3. Loads previously collected data from `collected_data.json`
 4. Skips completed batches and accounts
 5. Continues exactly where it left off
+6. Reviews `failed_accounts` list to identify problematic accounts

 ## Architecture